WebexSamples/webex-device-oauth-sample/README.md

 # Device Authentication Grant Workflow Sample

-This Python script is a Flask app using OAuth with Webex APIs via the device authorization grant flow, covering key web development and OAuth concepts, including:
+This Python script, authored by Ashton Jordan, is a Flask app using OAuth with Webex APIs via the device authorization grant flow, covering key web development and OAuth concepts, including:

 - Secure credentials
 - Token polling